DPassarelli/6-mils/README.md

 ### Punch Out

 In cXML, a "punch out" means automating the process of accessing a supplier's online catalog.
-Typically, the catalog will be customized in such a way that it only shows the products, services, and prices that are specific to the supplier's arrangement with the purchaser.
+Typically, the catalog will be customized in such a way that it only shows the products, services, and prices that are specific to the supplier's arrangement with the buyer.

 ## License